Giskard-AI/giskard-hub/script-docs/hub/sdk/checks.rst

         project_id="your_project_id",
         identifier="answer_english",
         name="Answer in English",
-        description="Validates if the model output is in English", params={
+        description="Validates if the agent output is in English", params={
             "type": "conformity",
             "rules": ["The answer should be in English"]